Development of the human body: Linear growth

-During childhood, the bones undergo a complex process of elongation that occurs in a specific area called epiphyseal growth plates (EGP).
+During childhood, the bones undergo a complex process of elongation that occurs in a specific area called the epiphyseal growth plates (EGP).
 This process is regulated by various hormones and factors, including the growth hormone, vitamin D, and others.
 These hormones promote the production of insulin-like growth factor-1 (IGF-1), which plays a key role in the formation of new bone cells.
 Adequate nutrient intake is essential for the production of these hormones, which are critical for proper bone growth.
 However, a lack of proper nutrition can hinder this process and result in stunted growth.

 Linear growth takes place in the epiphyseal growth plates (EGP) of long bones.
 In the growth plate, chondrocytes proliferate, hypertrophy and secrete cartilage extracellular matrix.
 New cartilage is subsequently remodeled into bone tissue, causing bones to grow longer.
-Linear growth is a complex process regulated by the growth hormone (GH) - insulin-like growth factor-1 (IGF-1) axis, the thyroxine/triiodothyronine axis, androgens, estrogens, vitamin D, glucocorticoids and possibly leptin.
+Linear growth is a complex process regulated by the growth hormone (GH) – insulin-like growth factor-1 (IGF-1) axis, the thyroxine/triiodothyronine axis, androgens, estrogens, vitamin D, glucocorticoids and possibly leptin.
 GH is secreted by the anterior pituitary gland in response to hypothalamic, pituitary and circulating factors.
 It affects growth by binding to receptors in the EGP, and inducing production and release of IGF-1 by the liver.
 IGF-1 has six binding proteins (IGFBPs), exhibiting different effects on body tissues, where IGFBP-3 is most abundant in human circulation.
 IGF-1 initiates growth through differentiation and maturation of osteoblasts, and regulates release of GH from the pituitary through feedback mechanisms.
 The GH/IGF-1 axis is responsive to dietary intake and infections.
 The endocrine system seems to allow for rapid growth only when the organism is able to consume sufficient amounts of nutrients and signaling from key nutrients such as amino acids and zinc to induce production of IGF-1 is present.
 At the same time inflammation and increased production of pro-inflammatory cytokines may cause GH resistance and a decrease in circulating IGF-1 and IGFBP-3 which in turn reduces endochondrial ossification and growth.
 However, the EGP appears to conserve much growth capacity to allow for catch-up growth.
 Concerns have been raised about associations between catch-up growth and increased risk of non-communicable diseases in adulthood.
 In a large study based on 5 birth cohorts in Brazil, Guatemala, India, the Philippines and South Africa, faster linear growth at 0–2 years was associated with improvements in adult stature and school performance, but also an increased likelihood of overweight (mainly related to lean mass) and a slightly elevated blood pressure in young adulthood.